A mix of river and mountainside living in West Jordan

 Plenty of Latter-Day Saints churches are scattered throughout West Jordan.
 Many residents drive 6 miles south to the Oquirrh Mountain Utah Temple, which welcomes thousands of LDS worshippers weekly.
 Other places of worship in the city include St. Joseph the Worker Catholic Church and St. George Russian Orthodox Church.

-Westland Elementary School provides education in the neighborhood of
+Westland Elementary School provides education to younger students in the neighborhood of

 West Jordan.